Khairuddin Abdul Rahim

-Khairuddin bin Abdul Rahim is a Malaysian politician from PKR.
-He is the Member of Johor State Legislative Assembly for Senggarang from 2018 to 2022.
+Khairuddin bin Abdul Rahim (born 23 April 1959) is a Malaysian politician who served as Member of the Johor State Legislative Assembly (MLA) for Senggarang from May 2018 to March 2022.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition and was a member of the National Trust Party (AMANAH), another component party of the PH coalition and was a member of the Malaysian Islamic Party (PAS), a component party of formerly the Pakatan Rakyat (PR) coalition.

 Politics

 He contested for the Parit Sulong parliamentary seat on the ticket of PAS in the 2013 Malaysian general election but lost it.
 After that, he joined AMANAH and successfully won the Senggarang seat against the UMNO candidate with a small majority.
 He was the secretary for AMANAH Johor before joining PKR on 27 February 2021.